We are committed to postgraduate medical education.

 Junior Medical Staff Mentoring Program

-Every year we organise a Mentor and Mentee dinner which offers an opportunity to network, exchange stories and experiences in a relaxed atmosphere.
+Every year we organise a Mentor and Mentee dinner which offers an opportunity to network, and exchange stories and experiences in a relaxed atmosphere.
 Mentors often invite their past mentees as well.

 We hope that the mentor/mentee relationship will develop and extend well beyond the intern years.